 All the while I think about how grateful I am that this is just about Steve.
 (That’s the kidney stone if you haven’t figured it out yet.)

 It could be worse.
 I could be sitting here because of something much more dire, infinitely more tragic and frightening.
-And then I think back to the woman at the urologist’s office.
+And then I think back to the woman at the urologist’s office a few days ago.

 I know nothing about her but in that moment I felt some sort of connection to her, a compassion for her hurt that tugged at my heart.
-I wish I had had the courage to walk up to her and ask her if she was alright and offer her at least a little something more than a compassionate smile.
-I wish I had not let my own fear stop me from being Jesus to her in that moment.
+I wish I had dared to walk up to her and ask her if she was all right and offer her at least a little something more than a compassionate smile.
+I wish I had not let my fear stop me from being Jesus to her at that moment.

 How many times do we let fear stop us from being Jesus to someone?

-That being said, this is about more than a refugee crisis or angry political climate.
+That being said, this is about more than a refugee crisis, or angry political climate, or some culture wars.
 This is about the feeling I have that we have lost our courage.
 I feel like too often we cave to fear and because of it people don’t see Jesus.

 Jesus was brave.
 I don’t think he was fearless, I think he was bold and courageous in the face of fear.
 (After all, He did pray and ask God to ‘take this cup’ from Him before his arrest.
 That sounds like fear to me.)
 Fear never stopped Him.